Resilient Master Planning and Open Space and Recreation Planning

 Local Rapid Recovery Planning

-The Town has been working with the Pioneer Valley Planning Commission (PVPC) on Local Rapid Recovery Planning efforts to develop a set of short-term actionable objectives for post pandemic transition that reflect the needs and priorities of local businesses and residents.
-A local stakeholder group is working with PVPC from mid-June to mid-August to help guide and assist our rapid recovery planning efforts with their ideas and opinions as various projects are considered, refined, and ultimately included in the final plan.
+The Town worked with the Pioneer Valley Planning Commission (PVPC) on Local Rapid Recovery Planning efforts to develop a set of short-term actionable objectives for post-pandemic transition that reflect the needs and priorities of local businesses and residents.
+A local stakeholder group worked with PVPC from mid-June to mid-August to help guide and assist our rapid recovery planning efforts with their ideas and opinions as various projects are considered, refined, and ultimately included in the final plan.

 Design and Rehabilitation of the Town Commons

 The Town has contracted with GZA GeoEnvironmental, Inc. for professional engineering and landscape architectural design services that will help the town guide rehabilitation efforts of five Town-owned parcels known as the “Town Commons” which are located at the juncture of Route 23, North Blandford Road, and North Street.
 The scope of the project will include not only drafting a cohesive and resilient plan for the Town Commons, but also to include the realignment of North Blandford Road to meet route 23 perpendicularly.
 By doing so, not only can we make the intersection safer and in-line with MassDOT specs, the Veteran’s Park area of the Town Commons may be expanded and be continuous with the Historical Society property and the hillside behind it, instead of being separated by a roadway.
 The result of this project will be a plan that incorporates the Town’s goals and objectives which include:

 - Reconfigured North Blandford Road and improved Highway (later Fire Station) access

 - Revitalize Town Commons

 - Celebrate the Site’s historical significance

 - Provide for low maintenance, slow growing ornamental trees and shrubs